4 Steps to Finding (and Hiring!) the Best CX Employees

 Advertising for a position, sourcing candidates, interviewing and conducting background checks all cost money.
 On top of that, it takes up to two months to locate and hire a new employee, according to a LinkedIn report, and external hires are typically paid more than internally promoted employees (University of Pennsylvania).

-It takes externally hired job candidates more time to get acclimated and comfortable at a new company, and up to 30% of employees that are hired externally end up leaving within the first month (Jobvite).
+It takes externally hired job candidates more time to get acclimated and comfortable at a new company, and up to 30% of employees that are hired externally end up leaving within the first month (Employ Inc.).
 Additionally, external hires are more likely to be laid off or fired within the first two years of employment.

 Hiring internally, along with upskilling and reskilling, shows employees that a brand is interested in their career development and provides them with opportunities for growth within the company.
 A LinkedIn Learning report revealed that 94% of employees would stay with their employer longer if the company invested in their career development.